Quantum and Mixed Quantum Classical Dynamics in Photochemistry

 At the end of the school, the students will be able to discern which of the different methodologies covered may be appropriate for their research questions, and to apply them successfully to various problems related to photophysical and photochemical processes in molecular systems, including their own research portfolios.

-The school is also open to postgraduate students in other areas such as atomic and molecular physics as well as to more experienced (PhD, postdocs or early-career) researchers initiating in these types of computations.
-For this reason, we will also announce the school in two COST Actions, strongly related, with professors and research groups of the master directly involved in their management and coordination: NEXT – CA22148 – and COSY – CA21101 –.
+The school is well suited for MSc and PhD in the first years in Theoretical and Computatioanl Chemistry.
+It is also open to postgraduate students in other areas such as atomic and molecular physics as well as to more experienced (PhD, postdocs or early-career) researchers initiating in these types of computations.

 Basic quantum chemistry knowledge is required to attend the school since we do provide introductory lessons in photochemistry and spectroscopy (see section 1.2; 1st block).
 In particular, basic knowledge of Hartree-Fock theory, one-electron basis sets, Configuration Interaction theory and the Born-Oppenheimer approximation is strongly desirable, even if some of these concepts may be reviewed throughout the different lessons.